-Since you wanted to know whether Mobile Phone Repeaters are legal or illegal in UK, we have created this post for you to understand that using mobile phone repeaters are legal or illegal.
-Keep reading to know you answer.
+Since you wanted to know whether Mobile Phone Repeaters are legal or illegal in UK, we have created this post for you to understand that using mobile phone repeaters is legal or illegal.
+Keep reading to know your answer.

 A weak signal is ubiquitous in the UK especially in establishments away from the network service provider.
 Causes of a poor signal vary depending on your location, construction material of your building, and sometimes the natural barriers available.

 If your business encounters such a problem, you risk losing your clients or customers.
 Since they may not put up with a weak signal while there are other companies (your competitors) with fast services and better cell phone reception.
 This begs for a need to fix the issue before it’s too late.

 Getting and installing mobile phone repeaters can solve the problem.
 However, before you choose to acquire one, you should first find out the legality in UK.
 This article will help you find all the information you need.

 Mobile boosters, or repeaters, or amplifiers, or enhancers, fall under the same group with radio apparatus.
 That’s why they are strictly regulated and considered unlawful to use unless you do it according to the 2006 Wireless Telegraphy Act.
 The Office of Communications, commonly known as Ofcom, is the body tasked with the responsibility to license users of repeaters.

 To use a mobile repeater without a license puts you at risk of getting prosecuted according to the 2006 Act and a hefty fine that could be as much as £5,000 and even a year of imprisonment.
 It is too risky and not worth trying.

 However, all is not lost; you can still find a solution to boost phone signal on your business premises.
 OpenCell is one of the legal solutions, and it’s a BCA Partner, which offers signal amplification without breaking the law.